INA Assitalia

-INA Assitalia S.p.A. was an insurance company, operating on the Italian market from 1912 to 2013.
+INA Assitalia was an Italian insurance company, operating on the Italian market from 1912 to 2013.
 In the last years it belonged to the Assicurazioni Generali group.

 History

 INA, Istituto Nazionale delle Assicurazioni, was a public entity specialized in the Italian monopoly of life insurance; it was established by a decree of the minister Francesco Saverio Nitti in 1912.

 On 25 July 1923, Assitalia (Le Assicurazioni d'Italia, Società Anonima) was founded to deal with the non-life branch.
 Half of Assitalia's share capital was owned by INA and half by various private insurance groups.

 In 1927 the INA took over the entire share package of Assitalia.

 In 1992 the italian government transformed the public entity that manages the INA into a società per azioni with the aim of privatizing the company.

 The privatization process began in 1994, with a public sale offer and with the placement of approximately 48% of the shares making up the share capital of INA s.p.a.
 In 1996 the privatization process ended with the sale of the last 31% of the share capital still held by the italian Ministry of Treasury.

 On 31 December 2006, Generali merged the companies INA and Assitalia (of which INA has in the meantime become the sole shareholder) into a single company: INA Assitalia S.p.A.

 As a result of the corporate reorganization, wanted by the CEO Mario Greco, on 1 July 2013 the Italian insurance activities of Assicurazioni Generali are incorporated into INA Assitalia; the latter in turn changes its name to Generali Italia S.p.A. and moves the registered office from Rome to Mogliano Veneto.